OpenVibeCoding/swe-cli/_archived_docs/REFACTORING_SUMMARY.md

-# OpenCLI UI Refactoring Summary
+# SWE-CLI UI Refactoring Summary

 ## Overview
-This document summarizes the complete refactoring of the `opencli/ui/` directory to improve code organization, reduce complexity, and follow SOLID principles.
+This document summarizes the complete refactoring of the `swecli/ui/` directory to improve code organization, reduce complexity, and follow SOLID principles.

 ## Phases Completed